ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 ## Preparing the ingredients

-To make things sweet and simple I will use docker to help me in setting up all the ingredients.
+To make things sweet and simple I will use Docker to help me in setting up all the ingredients.

 The first Docker container will be our database, in this case, I will use MySQL.
-To get things running on my mac, I did the following:
+To get things running on my mac, I have done the following:

 ```bash
 $docker run -p 3306:3306 -d --name mysql -e MYSQL_ROOT_PASSWORD=password mysql/mysql-server
 ```

-Since I want access to the database, outside of the container I had to the following steps:
+To enable access to the database, outside of the container I had to the following steps:

-Login into to MySQL, within the docker container, and then login using the password that we have supplied in our case it was password.
+Login into to MySQL, within the docker container, using the password in the previous step in our case it was password.

 ```bash
 $docker exec -it mysql bash
 bash-4.2# mysql -uroot -ppassword
 ```
-Then to enable access from outside the container we need to create a user and grant him privileges. (use % instead of localhost)
+Next we need to create a user and grant him privileges. (use % instead of localhost)

 ```sql
 mysql> CREATE USER 'geek'@'%' IDENTIFIED WITH mysql_native_password BY 'password';